-Erwin Wurm is certainly one of Austria’s and one of the world’s most recognizable artists.
-Using social taboos and absurd scenarios to create his thought-provoking work, Wurm’s art installations have broken boundaries and changed how people approach and view art in contemporary society.
+Erwin Wurm is undoubtedly one of Austria’s and one of the world’s most recognizable artists.
+Using social taboos and absurd scenarios to create his thought-provoking work, Wurm’s artworks have broken boundaries and changed how people approach and view art in contemporary society.

 How to be politically incorrect

 How to be Politically Incorrect was comprised of several inappropriate scenarios that should never happen in real life, such as a woman peeing on a rug, as well as a scene containing a man whose head is stuck beneath a woman’s blouse.
 Comic and absurd, each of these scenarios was created to question political and social standards as human beings understand them today.

-For years, Wurm has been creating facetious skits such as these that challenge the rules of stability and societal ethics.
-Using photographs, performances, installations and videos, each of these works is created with the subjects or the actors posed in singular compromising situations.
+For years, Wurm has been creating facetious skits that challenge the rules of stability and societal ethics.
+Each of these works is created using photographs, performances, installations, and videos with the subjects or the actors posed in particular compromising situations.
 The subjects or mannequins in the series were made with simplicity in mind to come as close to resembling real human beings as possible.

 In the series, the subjects and the various scenes were designed to represent events that take place in daily life and Wurm emphasized their ridiculous nature to drive the point home.
 By relying on absurdities to make up his work, Erwin forces the viewer to confront and challenge expected behavioral conventions.